 For disavowing domains:

-However, there are certain rules that you need to follow so that Google properly disavow links from your site.
+However, there are certain rules that you need to follow so that Google disavow links and the process goes smoothly:

 - Write only one URL or domain in one line.
 You cannot simply disavow an entire subpath.

 - A single file can only contain 100,000 lines, including all blank lines and comments.
 If your file length is more than that, you need to reduce it or create another file for the remaining and eliminate them afterward.